OrangeTux/orangetux.nl/content/testing-websockets-with-jasmine.md

 Tags: testing, jasmine, depency injection
 Slug: testing-websockets-using-dependency-injection
 Authors: Auke Willem Oosterhoff
-Summary: Testing your code that usesn JavaScript WebSockets can done easily with Jasmine's Spies and Dependency Injection.
+Summary: Testing your code that uses JavaScript WebSockets can done easily with Jasmine's Spies and Dependency Injection.

 For my project [Goppetto][goppetto] I needed some event handler that could processes messages received over a websocket from some externel server.
 The JSON formatted messages looked liked this: